katyhuff/CommodConverter/README.rst

 .. _commodconverter:

-Hello
+Deprecated
 ==============
 This page describes the CommodConverter.
-This is a library generated for use with the Cyclus simulator.
+This is a library generated for use with the Cyclus simulator. **This reposiory is deprecated.
+It is now included in the Cycamore repository as the "Storage" facility.**

 To use this library, first make sure that you have the dependencies installed,